-Keep chips, crackers, dry foods crisp: Unless you live in a very dry climate, dry foods (such as crackers, chips, cereal, ice cream cones, etc.) get stale quickly.
-The solution is to store crisp foods in the refrigerator and freezer rather than a pantry.
+Keep chips, crackers, dry foods crisp: Unless you live in a very dry climate, crisp foods (i.e. crackers, chips, cereal, ice cream cones, etc.) get stale quickly.
+The solution is to store these foods in the refrigerator and freezer rather than the pantry.

 I also put fresh bread directly into the freezer and it stays perfectly fresh for an indefinite amount of time: Open the package of bread and separate slices that are stuck together; don’t wrap the bag up tightly as you want the slices to stay separated.
 Keep the bread in its original packaging and store in the freezer.
 Slices can be taken out and defrost quickly on the counter.